Kent State’s School of Digital Sciences Records Remarkable Growth in First Year

 Last fall, the program had approximately 12 students.
 This year, the program has close to 100 students — roughly 70 undergraduates and 28 graduates.

-“We’re entering our second year, and these are roughly the numbers we expected to have at the middle of our third year,” Walker noted.
+“We’re entering our second year, and these are roughly the numbers we expected to have at the middle of our third year,” Walker notes.
 “We are growing much quicker than anticipated.”

-Walker said that to combat the rapid growth, the school is adding sections more rapidly and getting faculty involved more quickly.
+Walker says that to combat the rapid growth, the school is adding sections more rapidly and getting faculty involved more quickly.

 “Of the admitted students universitywide, about one-third of students actually come to the Kent Campus,” Walker says.
 “But about one-half of our admitted students came here [to the School of Digital Sciences].

 After all, there’s nothing like this anywhere else.”

 Walker adds that the gender diversity in the program is another high point.